hdrummon/HugoHdrummon/content/post/FinalReflection.md

 - *Linux CLI, Dirb, Privilege Escalation, NetCat, Sudo Reverse Shell, John, Curl*: All of these were used in order to obtain both User and Root flags for the machines **<a href="https://www.hdrummon.me/post/write-ups/openadmin-write-up/">**OpenAdmin</a> and **<a href="https://www.hdrummon.me/post/write-ups/traverxec-write-up/">**Traverxec</a>.
 </li>
 </ul>
-Over the studio, I have been exposed to new tools and techniques that help me when attempting challenges like those on Hack-the-Box.
+Over the studio, I have been exposed to new tools and techniques that have helped me when attempting challenges like those on Hack-the-Box.
 These tools are necessary in order to traverse through a system and obtain root.
 And considering my previously limited skills, which now I’ve refined further to now have confidence when attempting these new challenges.
 Previously I would never expect to have obtain root on any vulnerable machine, but to not only obtain a Hack-the-Box invite/ make an account but to also root 4 boxes including 2 from Hack-the-Box.
-The studio in its entirety has expanded my technical knowledge of using various tools for various situations and how and when to apply them, as well as propelling that technical knowledge that i've learned for my career later.
+The studio in its entirety has expanded my technical knowledge of using various tools for various situations and how and when to apply them, as well as propelling that technical knowledge that I’ve learnt for my career later.

 ## SLO4 Demonstrate effective collaboration and communication skills
-During the studio especially in the earlier weeks, we were required to create and present a couple of topics that are related the cyber security field.
-It was an essential part of the studio as it not only allowed use to work in groups to build team and communication skills, but it also provided us the opportunity to further our knowledge in an area of the field by conducting research on the required deliverable.
+During the studio especially in the earlier weeks, we were required to create and present a couple of topics that are related to the Cyber Security field.
+It was an essential part of the studio as it not only allowed us to work in groups to build team and communication skills, but it also provided us the opportunity to further our knowledge in an area of the field by conducting research on the required deliverable.
-We would often use Stand-ups as away to discuss with the class the strengths and weaknesses we had each week, and our goals for the following week.
+We would often use Stand-ups to discuss with the class the strengths and weaknesses we had each week, and our goals for the following week.
 It allowed us to properly collaborate regarding issues or progress we had during our deliverables and provided the opportunity to have a collective understanding of the topic.
-As mentioned, the major deliverables for weeks 2 and 3 were presentation based.
+As mentioned earlier, the major deliverables for weeks 2 and 3 were presentation based.
 The two major presentations were:
 <ul>
 <li>